Why marketing for contract manufacturers should be a top priority

 Contract Manufacturers are the unsung heroes of modern industry.
 But if they're going to fight the competition and commoditisation that threatens their growth, isn't it time they emerged from the shadows?

-In this article, we will argue contract manufacturing organisations (CMs) must focus more time and energy on brand building if they want to fight stagnating pipelines and growing commoditisation.
-They must demonstrate their unique value to their customers or risk losing everything in increasingly vicious and victorless price wars.
+This article argues that contract manufacturing organisations (CMs) must focus more time and energy on brand building to fight stagnating pipelines and growing competition.
+They must demonstrate their unique value to customers or risk losing everything in victorless price wars.

 CMs: the strong, silent type?